Whenever-1024/Whenever-1024/README.md

 </p>

 <p align="center">
-I'm a student at Jomo Kenyatta University Of Agriculture And Technology pursuing a computer science degree.
+My name is Prem Kumar, and I enjoy developing new things in and outside of my work.

+Coming from Electrical background, I transitioned into a career of software, primarily by doing personal projects and completing online courses from Udemy to build up the basics in software development.

+After a number of interviews, I was given the opportunity as a Machine Learning Engineer at WISE AI.

+At WISE AI, I develop Passive Face Anti-Spoofing algorithms using Deep Learning.
+During the development, I actively try to get my hands deep into some of the popular frameworks and tools.

 My interest in tech is Web and building microservice infrastructure on the cloud.
 </p>
-<h3 align="left"> What Do I Do? </h3>
+<h1 align="left"> What Do I Do? </h1>
 <p align="left">
 - 🤖 I’m currently a Machine Learning Engineer in WISE AI building end to end eKYC pipeline for Face Anti Spoofing